 Community-Centered Communication Services for Gender Affirmation:

-In collaboration with colleagues in UNL's Psychology department and the Trans Collaborations community board, this work explores the relationships between communication characteristics, perceptions about communication, and social/emotional factors across the gender spectrum.
+In collaboration with colleagues in the University of Nebraska-Lincoln's Psychology department and the Trans Collaborations community board, this work explores the relationships between communication characteristics, perceptions about communication, and social/emotional factors across the gender spectrum.
 The study includes participants receiving communication-related gender affirmation services through University of Nebraska speech-language clinics in Lincoln and Kearney.

 Taste Perception of Liquids and Dissolvable Films Across Age Groups: